jhpyle/docassemble/_docs/fields.md

 <a name="inline width"></a>When you are using embedded fields, you can
 add the field modifier `inline width` to change the initial width of the field.
 For example, if you include `inline width: 15em`, the [CSS] will be altered so that the field is 15em wide.
-This modifier has no effect when embedded fields are not being used.
+This field modifier has no effect when embedded fields are not being used.

 ## <a name="fields code"></a>Generating fields with code